freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

     "insert": "INSERT INTO table_name(column_1, column_2) VALUES(value_1, value_2);"
   }
   ```
+- The `row` key should be a sibling of `column`

 ## 870. git add .

 ### 870.1

-Add your changes to staging.
+Check your status and diff if you need to.
+Then, add your changes to staging.

 #### HINTS